DevonCurtis/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React is a JS library for building user interfaces, it allows for handling data without the sacrifice of page response/ load times.
+It helps with creating independent code snippets to be written once and reused across the app without re-writing code.
 1. Describe component state.
+  Component state refers to an object where default values of a component are stored.
+When state object is changed, the component is prompted to re-render in order to update the change in a state.
 1. Describe props.
+  Props refer to keyword used in React.
+Props is short for properties and used to pass data from component to component.
+Props can only be passed in one direction.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  Anything that impacts something outside the scope of the function being executed is referred to as a "side effect."
+These can include things like a network request, in which your code communicates with a third party (and thus makes the request), causing logs to be recorded, caches to be saved or updated, and other effects that aren't related to the function.